awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 revoke usage on language sql from PUBLIC;
 grant usage on language sql to group udf_devs;
 ```
-For more information, see [UDF Security and Privileges](udf-security-and-privileges.md)\.
+For more information, see [UDF security and privileges](udf-security-and-privileges.md)\.
 To revoke usage for stored procedures, first revoke usage from PUBLIC\.
 Then grant usage on `plpgsql` only to the specific users or groups permitted to create stored procedures\.
-For more information, see [Security and Privileges for Stored Procedures ](stored-procedure-security-and-privileges.md)\.
+For more information, see [Security and privileges for stored procedures ](stored-procedure-security-and-privileges.md)\.

-## Usage Notes<a name="r_REVOKE-usage-notes"></a>
+## Usage notes<a name="r_REVOKE-usage-notes"></a>

 To revoke privileges from an object, you must meet one of the following criteria:
 + Be the object owner\.